If your employer has just given you a redundancy figure and you're wondering whether that's all there is, you're asking the right question.

 Notice pay and holiday pay are always taxed as normal earnings and sit outside this allowance.

-Why this matters
+Why does this matter?

 The difference between statutory and enhanced can be huge.
-Someone with 10 years' service earning £50,000 would get around £7,190 in statutory redundancy pay.
+Someone with 10 years' service earning £50,000 would get around £7,510 in statutory redundancy pay.
 An enhanced scheme paying two weeks per year of service at actual salary would give them £19,230.

 That's £12,000 more.
 And if there are process failures on top of that, a negotiated settlement could push it higher still.